Introduction

 Config other env variable

-There are still some env variables we need to config, please use dokku config:set --no-restart django_dokku_docker
+There are still some env variables we need to config, please use dokku config:set --no-restart django-dokku-docker

 to add them to Dokku app.

-to *
+DJANGO_ALLOWED_HOSTS: *

 Config domain